Winnipeg Travel Guide

 Downtown Winnipeg © Robert Linsdell

-The historic area known as the Forks draws millions of tourists every year.
-It lies at the confluence of the Red and Assiniboine Rivers.
-Lake Winnipeg (one of the largest freshwater lakes in Canada), the urban forest and the Leo Mol Sculpture Garden are also popular attractions.
+The historic area known as the Forks draws thousands of tourists every year.
+It lies at the confluence of the Red and Assiniboine Rivers, while Lake Winnipeg (one of the largest freshwater lakes in Canada), the urban forest and the Leo Mol Sculpture Garden are other popular nearby attractions.

 The city has an array of art galleries and museums, as well as a strong film industry, which has hosted numerous Hollywood productions over the years.
-The city is also home to the Royal Winnipeg Ballet, one of Canada's most celebrated companies, and the Winnipeg Jazz Festival.
+It is also home to the Royal Winnipeg Ballet, one of Canada's most celebrated companies, and the Winnipeg Jazz Festival.

 Become our Winnipeg Travel Expert